The People’s Vaccine

-The proposal at the WTO to temporarily waive certain TRIPS Agreement restrictions would help break down barriers to scaling up the manufacture and supply of lifesaving COVID-19 medical tools across the world.
+The initial proposal at the WTO to temporarily waive certain TRIPS Agreement restrictions would help break down barriers to scaling up the manufacture and supply of lifesaving COVID-19 medical tools across the world.
 Canada has maintained that it has not rejected this proposal.
 But Canada has also not said yes.

 We call on the Canadian government to publicly reject the compromise proposal, and support the initial waiver proposal.

 The federal government must live up to its commitment to work constructively to find a consensus-based waiver text at the WTO that ensures that vaccines, treatments and other pandemic-related products are treated as global public goods available to all.